 There are different application deadlines based on which country you apply from:

-- 15 December: for applicants from countries outside of the European Union / the European Economic Area (EEA) / Switzerland
+- 1 November: for applicants from countries outside of the European Union / the European Economic Area (EEA) / Switzerland (1 November is the deadline for submitting a portfolio and a letter of motivation)

-- 1 March: ordinary admission for applicants from the European Union, the European Economic Area (EEA) and Switzerland (15 March is the deadline for submitting a portfolio)
+- 1 March: ordinary admission for applicants from the European Union, the European Economic Area (EEA) and Switzerland (15 March is the deadline for submitting a portfolio and a letter of motivation)

 Mandatory course for applicants coming from other institutions